 Boambee Reserve is a popular sheltered area with safe swimming and a picnic area next to the estuary.
-Take a short walk along the creek where you are likely to see many common birds such as the Crested Pigeon, Pied Butcherbird, Masked Lapwing and Laughing Kookaburra.
-On the opposite, forest-lined bank, sharp-eyed observers may spot a timid Eastern Reef Egret, which usually prefer to keep a safe distance from people.
+Take a short walk along the creek, where you are likely to see many common birds such as the Crested Pigeon, Pied Butcherbird, Masked Lapwing and Laughing Kookaburra.
+On the opposite, forest-lined bank, sharp-eyed observers may spot a timid Eastern Reef Egret, which usually prefers to keep a safe distance from people.

 Explore the estuaries and look out for the many different waterbirds that inhabit the area.
 Sooty Oystercatchers and Eastern Curlews are often seen by the water’s edge.
 In recent years, a small breeding colony of the endangered Little Tern has established on the sand spit to the south of Bonville Creek, and these are often accompanied by numerous Pacific Golden Plovers.